-Tanah Lot Temple, one of Bali’s most iconic landmarks, is a stunning Balinese Hindu sea temple built on a large rock formation.
+Tanah Lot Temple History, one of Bali’s most iconic landmarks, is a stunning Balinese Hindu sea temple built on a large rock formation.
 Known as the “Floating Temple,” it appears to rise dramatically from the ocean, especially during high tide, creating a magical and awe-inspiring view.
 The name “Tanah Lot” means “Land in the Sea”, reflecting its unique position surrounded by water.

 This sacred site is not only a place of worship but also a major cultural and spiritual attraction in Bali.
 Its picturesque setting, especially during sunset, makes it a favorite destination for visitors seeking breathtaking views and a connection to Bali’s cultural heritage.